Particl-Community/academy/in-depth/indepth_part_coin.rst

 Currency (PART) Explained
 =========================

-Although you can use many different coins to pay for products and services on Particl Marketplace, all payments are ultimately converted and settled in PART.
+Although you can use many different coins to pay for products and services on :term:`Particl Marketplace`, all payments are ultimately converted and settled in PART.

-PART is an untraceable cryptocurrency that can be sent to anyone, anywhere in the world, without the need for any third-party to facilitate transactions.
-It is a secure cryptocurrency that is similar to Bitcoin, but packed with more functionality to help you preserve your financial privacy from prying eyes.
+PART is an untraceable :term:`cryptocurrency` that can be sent to anyone, anywhere in the world, without the need for any third-party to facilitate transactions.
+It is a secure :term:`cryptocurrency` that is similar to Bitcoin, but packed with more functionality to help you preserve your financial privacy from prying eyes.

 **Cryptocurrencies in general**

-Cryptocurrencies are digital units of a currency that can be transferred person-to-person without requiring a third-party (payment processor) to facilitate transactions.
+:term:`Cryptocurrencies` are digital units of a currency that can be transferred person-to-person without requiring a third-party (payment processor) to facilitate transactions.
 It enables near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by any party.

 **Benefits**